rubengc/GamiPress/readme.txt

 * Removed some CSS rules to make GamiPress styling more neutral.
 * Improvements on GamiPress blocks adding support for the ColorPalette control.
 * Make GamiPress blocks select controls full width.
+* On add-ons page, added support for new passes.

 = 1.6.9.1 =